kirstenbarrett/FRP/data/README.md

 ## line 7

 Specifies whether to enable profiling for the program or not. **TRUE** to enable and **FALSE** to disable.

+## line 8

+Specifies what subdirectory to load HDF files from